Natasha Sedaghat, Figurative Sculptor

 Lavender….the peacemaker, voice of reason, the steadfast hand guiding future generations.

 About the Artist

 Natasha Sedaghat has lived in California for most of her life and works out of her studio in Los Angeles.
 She completed her BA at UCLA and Masters at CSULA while dedicating the majority of her time to raising a family.
 As an avid traveler and world citizen, she has taken courses and sculpted in studios throughout the US and abroad, exhibited her work locally, and her work has been collected internationally.
-Her latest exhibits include Art Miami 2019 & the LA Art Show 2020.
-She is involved in numerous non-profit organizations and is currently a trustee of the Craft Contemporary museum in Los Angeles.
+Her latest exhibits include Art Miami 2019, the LA Art Show 2020 and her sculptures are currently showing at the Tanya Baxter Contemporary Gallery in London.
+She is involved in numerous non-profit organizations and is a trustee of the Craft Contemporary museum in Los Angeles.